 Executive Briefing: 5G—A playground for AI

-Prerequisite knowledgeAttendees should have a basic understanding of 5G and AI technology.
+- A basic understanding of 5G and AI technology

-What you'll learnAttendees will gain an understanding of how 5G and AI are complementary and crucial to continued innovation.
-The presentation will explain how the two go hand in hand and will change our everyday lives.
+- Gain an understanding of how 5G and AI are complementary and crucial to continued innovation

 Leave a Comment or Question